 Will the memory be enough as a backup?
 Is it compatible with my devices?
 Is it fast enough?
 If you shoot photos in RAW or videos in 4K formats, which have bigger file sizes, will it be supported by your backup device?
 Is the backup device bulky or lightweight?
 How do these backups perform in extreme weather temperatures and environments?

-These are just some of the thing you need to ask yourself when choosing the best backup for you.
+These are just some of the things you need to ask yourself when choosing the best backup for you.

 3. Travel location and activities